open-feature/openfeature.dev/blog/2023-11-01-feature-flags-sdks-architectures.md

 * The described architectures below are high level.
 * Feature flag services described in the diagrams may be a cloud service, a local network proxy or some data source (some feature flag solutions SDKs can communicate directly from a source like GitHub).
-* Additional functionalities like statistics reporting, metrics, events and more should also be taken into consideration, but I have not explored these in this particular blog post.
+* Additional functionalities like statistics reporting, evaluation analytics metrics, events and more should also be taken into consideration, but I have not explored these in this particular blog post.

 ### "Direct" API endpoints Bridge